0day-ci/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: samples/bpf preference vs selftests?
 ---------------------------------------
-Q: When should I add code to `samples/bpf/`_ and when to BPF kernel selftests_ ?
+Q: When should I add code to ``samples/bpf/`` and when to BPF kernel selftests?

-A: In general, we prefer additions to BPF kernel selftests_ rather than `samples/bpf/`_.
+A: In general, we prefer additions to BPF kernel selftests rather than ``samples/bpf/``.
 The rationale is very simple: kernel selftests are regularly run by various bots to test for kernel regressions.

 The more test cases we add to BPF selftests, the better the coverage